The Crowd (1928 film): Production

+Murray and Vidor in later years

-One real-life unhappy ending was to the life of James Murray, who succumbed to alcoholism and became a Skid-Row bum.
+James Murray succumbed to alcoholism and became a "Skid Row bum."
 When Vidor saw him on the street, panhandling, he offered Murray a part in his upcoming film Our Daily Bread, but Murray angrily refused, saying "Just because I stop you on the street and try to borrow a buck, you think you can tell me what to do.
 As far as I am concerned, you know what you can do with your lousy part."
 In 1936, his body was found in the Hudson River, a possible suicide.
 Vidor was haunted by Murray's death, and in 1979 attempted to raise funds to film The Actor, a screenplay he had written based on Murray's story, but the film was never made.

 Critical reception and influence

 The Crowd was a modest financial and critical success upon its initial release.
 Mordaunt Hall, a reviewer for The New York Times in 1928, called it "substantial and worthy" and "a powerful analysis of a young couple's struggle for existence in this city"; but the trade publication Variety disagreed and described the film as "a drab actionless story of ungodly length and apparently telling nothing."

-Since then, The Crowd has been hailed as one of the greatest and most enduring American silent films – director Jean-Luc Godard was asked in the 1960s why more films were not made about ordinary people, and his response was "The Crowd had already been made, so why remake it?" – but at the time, it was released just as the Great Depression had hit, and audiences sought escapist entertainment over the stark realism of The Crowd, which filmmakers would not embrace again until after the end of World War II.
-Still, the film was popular enough to gross twice its cost.
+Since then, The Crowd has been hailed by film critics as one of the greatest, most enduring silent films in American cinematic history.
+French director Jean-Luc Godard, when asked in the 1960s why more films were not made about ordinary people, he responded, "The Crowd had already been made, so why remake it?"
+Yet, at the time of its release, just before the start of the Great Depression, audiences were already seeking escapist entertainment over the realism portrayed in The Crowd, a stark realism that filmmakers would not embrace again until after World War II.
+The film, however, proved to be popular enough during the months after its distribution in 1928 that it grossed twice its production costs.
 The arrival of sound films at the same time combined to radically change filmmaking.
-Due to the limitations imposed by early sound filming techniques, The Crowds moving camera innovations would not be equaled for another decade.
+Due to the limitations imposed by early sound-filming techniques, The Crowd's innovations in camera movement would not be equaled for another decade.

 Vidor used the John and Mary Sims characters again, with different actors, in his 1934 film Our Daily Bread.
 He also provided an insightful interview on the making of the film in a segment of the British documentary series Hollywood (1980).